alippai/parquet-site/content/en/docs/File Format/implementationstatus.md

 | BYTE_ARRAY                                |       |        |       |       |
 | FIXED_LEN_BYTE_ARRAY                      |       |        |       |       |

-* \(1) This type is deprecated, but as of 2024 it's common in currently produced parquet files.
+* \(1) This type is deprecated, but as of 2024 it's common in currently produced parquet files

 ### Logical types